ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 For a comparison of materialized views with tables, regular views and cached results, refer to [Working With Materialized Views](https://docs.snowflake.net/manuals/user-guide/views-materialized.html#comparison-with-tables-regular-views-and-cached-results).

 #### Limitations on Creating Materialized Views
-The following limitations apply to creating materialized views:
+The following limitations apply when creating materialized views:
 * A materialized view can query only a single table.
 * The self-join of a materialized view is not allowed.
 * The query cannot contain set operators like UNION or INTERSECT.